 ASIN3 Part Number : 1234

 Total sales for all ASINs listed are few pieces.
-Therefore, I have attached some invoices of the concern items.
+Therefore, I have attached some invoices of the concerned items.
 However, I work only with trusted and recognized partners and take full responsibility that it's my job to perform appropriate due diligence and verify item authenticity.

 I have successfully closed all these 3 ASIN Listings; I will not relist until amazon allow me to reinstate the content. and I am 100% confident they originate from the manufacturers themselves.
 These items are purchased and resold within the United Kingdom, therefore, first sale doctrine applies on all these ASINs.